fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - Removed HttpClientUtils.createHttpClient(final Config config, final Consumer<OkHttpClient.Builder> additionalConfig), please use the OkHttpClientFactory instead
 - Removed methods on SharedInformerFactory dealing with the OperationContext
 - Removed DefaultKubernetesClient and DefaultOpenShiftClient constructors directly referencing OkHttp - use OkHttpClientImpl to wrap the OkHttpClient, or the OkHttpClientFactory instead.
+- Removed the AutoAdaptableKubernetesClient, use the new KubernetesClientBuilder instead
 - Removed OpenShiftConfig OpenshiftApiGroupsEnabled methods

 ### Extension Development